flaviobordonidev/leanpubabrandnewcms/ubuntudream/02-production/05_00-production_with_render-it.md

 ## Create a Build Script

 You will need to run a series of commands to build your app.
 This can be done using a build script.
-Create a script called bin/render-build.sh at the root of your repository:
+Create a script called `bin/render-build.sh` at the root of your repository.

-***code 04 - .../bin/render-build.sh - line:01***
+***code 05 - .../bin/render-build.sh - line:01***

 ```bash
 #!/usr/bin/env bash